The Dark Future Of Porn

 This would allow couples to reap all of the emotional rewards of being a parent while doing none of the real work actual parents do.
 All while one country after another faces annual births that fall far below replacement rate.

-Because my faith rests with a God who says He will renew this world in His own time (and we—the living and the dead—in it), I will not agree with those who rush to call the AI revolution an extinction level event.
-But I don’t think they’re far off.
+I don’t agree with those who rush to call the AI revolution an extinction level event, but I also don’t think they’re far off.
 I think there’s a real possibility that the number of human beings in 200-300 years could drastically plummet.
 Perhaps even to pre-Industrial Revolution levels of 800 million to a billion.
 Not solely due to AI, of course, but also due to anti-natalist movements, vanishing middle classes in Western countries, outbreaks of new viruses, increases in wars and proxy wars, and a persistent global loneliness epidemic.

 In his 2021 book Human Forever: The Digital Politics of Spiritual War, Claremont Institute fellow James Poulos talks about Silicon Valley’s program of “mental terraforming”; where tech companies seek to detach persons not only from their core national, regional, familial, and religious identities, but to detach persons from memory.
 By “memory”, Poulos is referring to the conception of ourselves we had before our personal involvement with digital space.
 Through relinquishing the power to be the sole keepers of our memories, social media sites (and later the AI/VR matrix) are granted consent to re-organize, re-contextualize, and even remove record of our milestones; which in turn mold our personalities to their agendas.
 The two-fold tragedy of this is that for people born 2005 and after, there has never been a conception of the self that’s existed before digital space.
 And what that lack of a pre-digital or extra-digital identity means, is that the next generation is extremely susceptible to manipulation (erotic and otherwise) via artificial companions.